-Join the New York Outstanding Teen Sisterhood
+Join the New York's Outstanding Teen Organization

 Being an Outstanding Teen requires personal commitment, hard work and talent.
 We are looking to provide opportunities and scholarships in exchange for excellence and service.